K-Mo2/Food-Order-App/README.md

 # Objectives

-The web app was built as a practice for React.js with some archetictural guidance only, the coding is was done mostly by me, with some searching of course for bug fixes and solutions.
+The web app was built as a practice for React.js with some architectural guidance only, the coding is was done mostly by me, with some searching of course for bug fixes and solutions.

 # Note